tj/should.js/Readme.md

 ## .Object, .Number, .Array, .Boolean, .Function, .String, .Error

-Assert given object is instance of such constructor (shortcut for `.instanceof` assertion).
+Assert given object is instance of the given constructor (shortcut for `.instanceof` assertion).

 ```javascript
 ({}).should.be.an.Object;